rbccps-iisc/5g_opt_drl/sumo-dev/readme.md

 1. *filename*.net.xml
 2. *filename*.rou.xml

 The network file can be generated from a real map using OpenStreetMap.
-The map data is download as .osm file which can be converted to .net.xml file using :
+The map data is downloaded as .osm file which can be converted to .net.xml file using :
 ```
 netconvert --osm_filename.osm -o map_filename.net.xml